spacewalke/Home_Lab/wazuh-siem-lab/README.md

 ﻿# 🛡️ Wazuh SIEM Lab — Centralized Logging & Alerting

 ## 🎯 Goal
-Collect logs from multiple hosts into a central SIEM and validate detections for brute-force and port-scan activity.
+Set up a centralized SIEM using Wazuh, onboard multiple hosts as agents, and validate detection rules by simulating typical attack behaviors such as SSH brute-force attempts and port scanning.

 ---